Better Together, Safer Apart

 - Type “JOIN” in the comment box with your ZIP code and we will find a group in your area that works for you.
 Or Type “HOST” and include your location, along with any names and contact information of people who would like to be in your group.

-- Click “Send Request” and the Rev. Katie Wright will be in touch.
+- Click “Send Request” and a group leader will be in touch.

 Frequently Asked Questions